resun-c/django-auth0-engine/README.md

 ### 1. Signing up:

-The `AuthEngine.signup()` method helps you register users with Auth0.
+The `AuthEngine.signup()` method helps you register users with Auth0 application.
 To use it, simply provide a Django `HttpRequest` object, the user's email address, password, and any other information needed by your specific Auth0 setup (see the [AuthEngine.signup()](docs/reference/md/auth_engine.md#authenginesignuprequest-email-password-connection-username-user_metadata-given_name-family_name-name-nickname-picture-signin-keep_signed_in) documentation for more details).

 Upon successful signup, it sets the session cookie in the request object and returns a `User` object.
 Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.
 A verification mail is also sent to the email address.